As Organize 365 turns seven (seven!), I’ve been reflecting on the journey we’ve been on and how much has changed over these years.

 Also at that time, I started to focus more on the podcast and the online aspects of Organize 365, and I started to see how I could scale this business.

-I taught my team how to organizes houses my way, and I could teach you, too.
-Organization is learnable.
+I taught my team how to organize houses my way, and I could teach you, too.
+The organization is learnable.

-The 100 Day Home Organization was born.
+The Productive Home Solution was born.
 Any woman, anywhere in the world, in any dwelling, can get organized!

 That attitude extended to my parenting, too.